I hope you enjoy reading the blog post.

 Talk about your target rich environment.

-The FBI reported a recent 70% increase in romance fraud, with more than $362 million lost in 2018 alone.
-And that's just from the 18,000 people who actually reported they were scam victims.
+The FBI reported victims lost $1 billion to romance scammers in 2021.
+And that's just from the people who actually reported they were scam victims.

 “Facebook already knows a lot about you that you tell it, and it collects a lot of information about you beyond that. … Now here’s this whole other bucket of really sensitive stuff.
 How will Facebook police that?
 Will they put the resources into safety? … Or will their thirst for engagement trump these other concerns?”

-Zuckerberg has responded to doubters by saying that the app was designed with “privacy and safety in mind from the beginning”, but will it be enough?
+Zuckerberg has responded to doubters by saying that the Facebook Dating app was designed with “privacy and safety in mind from the beginning.”
+But will it be enough?

 Only time will tell.